The futuristic car that 'eats' pollution

 “Covid raised the issue of the space crisis.
 Many of us live in apartments and houses and we need more space, an office or study space,” says Heatherwick.

-He was inspired by the first-class seats on airplanes, which are used “to sleep, eat, play, and work”.
+He was inspired by first-class aircraft seats, which are used “for sleeping, eating, having fun and working.”

 “The car becomes common space when you’re not driving.”